microbit-foundation/dev-docs/hardware/index.md

 ### Microphone

-An on board MEMs microphone provides a sound input to the micro:bit and a built in LED indicator on the front of the board shows the user when this is live.
+An on board MEMs microphone provides a sound input to the micro:bit and a built in LED indicator on the front of the board shows the user when this is powered.

+The microphone has an external bias circuit of 33K:1K (power to ground) and is AC-coupled to the microphone input pin.

 | item          | details
 | ---           | ---